asllop/RunPack/runpack/TUTORIAL.md

 Stack:
 	0 : Integer(20)
 Stack:
+	0 : Integer(20)
 	1 : Integer(10)
-	0 : Integer(20)
 ```

 Explanation: The word `(` opens a new stack nested inside the current one.
 From now on, this new stack will be our current.
 When we push `20` we are pushing into the nested stack, and thus, this cell doesn't live in the same stack as the `10` we pushed before, because it's located in the previous stack.
-That's why in the first `print_stack` we only see the `20`.
+That's why in the first `show_stack` we only see the `20`.
 Then we run the word `)`, that closes a nested stack.
-When this happens, all data in the current stack goes to the parent stack, in our case, the `20`. that's why the second `print_stack` shows both, the `10` and the `20`.
+When this happens, all data in the current stack goes to the parent stack, in our case, the `20`. that's why the second `show_stack` shows both, the `10` and the `20`.

 Nested stacks are useful for operations that use all the data from the stack, because it allows us to demarcate the limits of these operations.
 For example, the word `wipe`, that removes all cells from the stack.
 We will see more usage examples in the following chapters.